-- Spouse employment indicators are derived from Q6-Q12 and are modeled to be comparable to employment measures used in the U.S. Census Bureau's Decennial Census and Current Population Survey (CPS).
+- Spouse employment indicators are derived from Q6-Q12 and are comparable to employment measures used in the U.S. Census Bureau's Decennial Census and Current Population Survey (CPS).
 Two sets of tabulations are presented.
 In the first set, labor force participation is shown for the spouses of those in the reporting category.
 The four categories contain percentages of (civilian) employed, unemployed, not in the labor market, and Armed Forces member.
-Those not in the labor market include those who are permanently or temporarily not working or not actively looking for work.8 The second set of data shows only those in the labor market.
+Those not in the labor market include those who are permanently or temporarily not working or not actively looking for work.9 The second set of data shows only those in the labor market.
 That is, the percent responding are married Service members who answered the items and whose spouses are in the labor market (civilian employed, unemployed but looking for work, and in the Armed Forces).
 The unemployment rates shown in these tables are the percent of those who need or want to work and are unemployed.
-These rates are comparable to those reported monthly by the Bureau of Labor Statistics based on the CPS data. - In Q50, members are asked about their organizational commitment.
-Three measures of organizational commitment (Q50) are presented.
-Affective Commitment can be defined as emotional attachment to, an identification with, and an involvement in an organization (Q50a, b, e, h, j, and m).
-Continuance Commitment can be defined as attachment based on the perceived costs associated with leaving an organization (Q50c, f, i, l, and n).
-Normative Commitment can be defined as a sense of obligation to remain in an organization (Q50d, g, and k).
-In the tabulations, individual items in this measure are presented first; after the individual item, are three sets of tabulation pages that show composite measure results.
-Lower scores on these measures indicate less organizational commitment, while higher scores represent more commitment.
+These rates are comparable to those reported monthly by the Bureau of Labor Statistics based on the CPS data. - Three measures of organizational commitment (Q27) are presented.
+Affective Commitment can be defined as emotional attachment to, an identification with, and an involvement in an organization (Q27a, b, e, h, j, and m).
+Continuance Commitment can be defined as attachment based on the perceived costs of leaving an organization (Q27c, f, i, l, and n).
+Normative Commitment can be defined as a sense of obligation to remain in an organization (Q27d, g, and k).
+In the tabulations, individual items in this measure are presented first; after the individual item, there are three sets of tabulation pages that show composite measure results.
+Lower scores on these measures indicate less organizational commitment, whereas higher scores represent more commitment.